chirmstream/Scrumdinger/README.md

 # Scrumdinger
-Apple's iOS app development using SwiftUI tutorial
+Apple's iOS app development tutorial using Swift and SwiftUI